-The membership fee to join Scouts is $60 per year and is pro-rated.
+Click to view current BSA National Membership Fees.
 Other costs for uniforms, activities, and camping trips are not included in the membership fee.
 Fundraising programs are available to help keep costs low.

 How Does Scouts BSA Include Parents And Guardians?

 Scouting is a volunteer-led program.
 Each Scout troop is sponsored by a local community organization.
 Parents are welcome and encouraged to get involved as a troop leader or volunteer.
 Parents and the community organization select troop leaders.
 Scout leaders have the opportunity to work with young men and their families, improving the community through fun-filled activities that teach values of the Scout Oath and Law.
 By serving as a leader you can help make a positive difference in the kind of adults Scouts grow into.